 This wedding is the perfect elopement.
 Two people in love, keeping it small and simple, with an officiant who's friends with both of them.
 You couldn't ask for a more idyllic San Francisco City Hall elopement.

 Nicole and Adam met back in 2007 while they were both attending San Diego State University.
 For years, they knew that they would get married.
-No fancy surprise engagement, just the fact that they knew they would get married.
-(We love that!)
+No fancy surprise engagement or proposal, just the fact that they knew they would get married.
+(I love that!)
 In 2016, they started seriously considering marriage and how their wedding should be.
 That led them down the path of the traditional wedding, with a proposal, engagement, a big wedding, the works.
 They initially thought about scaling it back to a small wedding, but it was just too stressful.
 The planning and execution involved in any wedding, big or small, is really stressful and not very appealing to lots of couples.
 They felt this way and concluded, rather quickly, that an elopement was most fitting.

 So they started to plan their elopement.
 Nicole and Adam's research began in Northern California since they live in Berkeley, and they quickly discovered San Francisco City Hall.
 As soon as they saw photos of San Francisco City Hall, they were in love.
 And who wouldn't be in love with this place?!
 There is no better place to elope.
 In Nicole's own words, "The architecture and lighting are gorgeous in every shot."
 To contrast with the incredible architecture of City Hall, they wanted wedding photos in a natural setting.
 After simply saying, "nature and trees" to our photographer, Oscar, he immediately knew where to take them after their San Francisco City Hall elopement - the Presidio.